-The sympathetic system mediates the fight/flight aka stress response; it revs us up to deal with challenge or threat whilst the parasympathetic system does the opposite.
+The sympathetic system mediates the fight/flight aka stress response; it revs us up to deal with challenge.
+The parasympathetic system does the opposite.
 It slows things down.

-Herbert Benson, the founder of the Harvard Mind-Body Institute, called the inbuilt physiological changes that occur when the stress response is not operating the relaxation response (Benson, Beary and Carol, 1974).
+Herbert Benson, the founder of the Harvard Mind-Body Institute, named the inbuilt physiological changes that occur when the stress response is off the relaxation response (Benson, Beary and Carol, 1974).

-He found that the body's relaxation response could be entrained using a simple meditative approach.
+He found that the body's automatic relaxation response could be entrained using a simple meditative approach.